-The wide range of grape varieties cultivated in Germany is impressive, from "A," as in Albalonga, to "Z," as in Zweigeltrebe.
-Of these, about two dozen are of commercial importance, above all, Riesling and Müller-Thurgau, which account for some 43% of Germany's 105,000 hectares of vineyards.
-Nearly 11,5% of the vineyard area is planted with Spätburgunder, or Pinot Noir, making it the most important red wine grape in Germany.
+The wide range of grape varieties cultivated in Germany is impressive, from "A," as in Acolon, to "Z," as in Zweigeltrebe.
+About two dozen of these are of commercial importance, above all, Riesling and Müller-Thurgau, which account for 35% of Germany's 102,600 hectares of vineyards.
+Nearly 11.5% of the vineyard area is planted with Spätburgunder, making it the most important red wine grape in Germany.

-Riesling is the premier grape variety in the Rheingau (80%) and Mosel region as well as Mittelrhein and Hessische Bergstrasse (more than 50%).
-Riesling is also important (more than 20%) in Württemberg, the Pfalz and the Nahe.
-In terms of area, Müller-Thurgau (Rivaner) is the most important grape variety in Baden, Franken and Rheinhessen, as well as in Saale Unstrut and Sachsen.
+Riesling is the premier grape variety in the Rheingau and Mosel region as well as in the Pfalz, Rheinhessen, Mittelrhein, Hessische Bergstraße and the Nahe.
+Riesling is also important in Württemberg and Sachsen.
 Silvaner is a traditional variety in Rheinhessen and Franken.
-Muskatsilvaner, a respective sub-variety and Sauvignon Blanc synonym is linked to the Baden region. read more
+The Sauvignon Blanc grape is linked to the Baden region. read more